nikitakuchur/binary-quicksort/README.md

 # Binary Quicksort
-This is a simple visualisation of binary quicksort algorithm.
+This program is a simple visualisation of the binary quicksort algorithm.

 ![Imgur](https://i.imgur.com/ubxiaa6.gif)